WenjianYu/randQB_auto/README.md

 # randQB_auto

+The source codes are transfered to THU-numbda (https://github.com/THU-numbda/randQB_auto).

 Randomized QB factorization for fixed-precision low-rank matrix approximation.

 This package includes Matlab codes for the randQB_EI and randQB_FP algorithms.